 Easter Egg Hunt

-The thoughtful Easter bunny had arrived early so we made the most of the brief sun for a barefoot garden Easter egg hunt.
-The bunny had left a bucket of sunshine to cheer us up – if the freezing weather doesn’t do for it first.
+The thoughtful Easter bunny had arrived early so we made the most of the brief sun for a barefoot garden Easter egg hunt – this one with chocolate.
+The bunny had also left a gorgeous bucket of sunshine to cheer us up – if the freezing weather doesn’t do for it first.

 Wooden Birds Eggs from the Easter Bunny